 English usage, spelling, grammar, and punctuation.

-Modern office technology and equipment, including computers and related software applications.
+Modern office technology and equipment, database systems, and reporting tools including computers and related software applications.

 Applicable Federal, State, and local codes, laws, and regulations.